 Although it may seem like physical security is the main function of a data center for cloud hosting servers, that isn’t the case.
 They also protect the cloud from “the unknown” (like unsteady environmental conditions, accidents and natural disasters) and conduct risk management.

-- 1. Protection from environmental conditions: Changing environmental conditions, like an unregulated temperature, can be detrimental to hardware – if a system overheats, it’ll malfunction or become severely damaged by cooking themselves out of operation.
+- 1. Protection from environmental conditions: Changing environmental conditions, like an unregulated temperature, can be detrimental to hardware – if a system overheats, it’ll malfunction or become severely damaged by cooking itself out of operation.
 Data centers keep their environments cool and consistent.
 Depending on the design of the facility, air conditioning vents blast air from below the hardware while hot air is sucked out of the room through vents in the ceiling, thereby keeping the room an ideal temperature for the systems.

-- 2. Protection from natural disasters: Large generators and back-up batteries are also placed throughout the building to ensure that if there was to be a super-tornado or a spilled cup of coffee and power was lost, things will remain cool and ventilated until the situation can be controlled and restored.
+- 2. Protection from natural disasters: Large generators and backup batteries are also placed throughout the building to ensure that if there was to be a super-tornado or a spilled cup of coffee and power was lost, things will remain cool and ventilated until the situation can be controlled and restored.
 In addition to these backups at our data centers in the US and Canada, we also maintain backup servers: this allows for full redundancy so if one kicks off, the other will start working immediately.

 - 3. Data risk management: A key factor in data risk management is Data Center Infrastructure Management (DCIM).
 DCIM helps analyze data center metrics and environmental conditions.
 Although human inspection is still largely relied upon, DCIM optimization handles everything from disc capacity utilization to airflow and climate controls.
 In certain facilities, there are also “nests” above data hubs where a surveillance team monitors incoming environmental storms so they can make sure the center is prepared in case a power outage is imminent.